 Sometimes we just want a light dessert after feasting on a heavy holiday meal.
 This traditional Japanese sweet, Mizu Yokan (Chilled red bean jelly with chestnut) is a delightful change to the usual rich desserts.
 The golden chestnuts add a celebratory flair to the jelly.
 Enjoy with a cup of matcha green tea!

 Rich and smooth homemade Nama Chocolate made with chocolate and fresh cream, this ROYCE’s copycat chocolate is a truly special treat.
 It’s one of the most popular gifts from Japan, but you can easily make the chocolate at home to share the holiday spirit.

 Looking for a no-bake dessert?
 Try this easy Japanese Pudding (Purin) recipe.
-A custard dessert with a layer of soft caramel on top, the pudding is silky, creamy and rich.
+A custard dessert with a layer of soft caramel on top, the pudding is silky, creamy, and rich.

-Creamy, rich, and bursting with bold matcha flavors, this irresistible Matcha Tiramisu consists matcha soaked ladyfingers layered with a light and airy mascarpone custard filling.
-It’s a classic tiramisu dessert with Japanese twist!
+Creamy, rich, and bursting with bold matcha flavors, this irresistible Matcha Tiramisu consists of matcha soaked ladyfingers layered with a light and airy mascarpone custard filling.
+It’s a classic tiramisu dessert with a Japanese twist!

 More Recipes for Japanese Desserts?

 Check out this link and browse more recipes!